-Molasses is a good source of carbohydrate and energy due to its high sugar content.
+Molasses is a good source of carbohydrates and energy due to its high sugar content.
 Also, it contains minerals as intense.
-Molasses meets most of the daily calcium, potassium and magnesium requirement.
-Due to the high amount of minerals and high absorption rates, it is recommended that pregnant and lactating women and people in recovery period take part in the diet.
+Molasses meets most of the daily calcium, potassium, and magnesium requirement.
+Due to the high amount of minerals and high absorption rates, it is recommended that pregnant and lactating women and people in the recovery period take part in the diet.

-Studies reveal that molasses is richer in terms of thiamine, riboflavin than honey.
+Studies reveal that molasses is richer in terms of thiamine, and riboflavin than honey.

 Types of Molasses

 It is a type of molasses obtained from grapes.
 It gives energy and increases appetite.
 It is very beneficial for baby development and expectant mothers during pregnancy.
-It also has positive effects on stomach, intestines and kidneys.
+It also has positive effects on the stomach, intestines, and kidneys.
 It is good for arteriosclerosis and facilitates blood circulation.